 Music I Like in the Spring of 2022

-This is the latest article in a series on Music I Like.
+This is the latest article in a series on Good Music You Might Not Know.

 Benjamin Clementine: London

-Benjamin Clementine seemingly came out of nowhere, and I can’t stop listening to this song he recorded 7 years ago.
-The lyrics would probably work as a poem published in something like the New Yorker.
+Benjamin Clementine came out of nowhere, and I can’t stop listening to this song of his.
+If the lyrics were a poem, the New Yorker would probably publish it.
 His voice sounds like he could sing a lot louder if he wanted to.

 Marcel Khalife: Passport & Live in Paris

 A friend introduced me to Khalife’s music in college, and I’ve been coming back to him every couple of years ever since.
-Never becoming quite famous in the West (maybe because of his politics), he has nevertheless recorded albums with a Parisian Orchestra and combined western and middle-eastern musical influences in a way that I’ve not heard anyone else do.
+Khalife never got famous in the West (maybe because of his politics), but he’s still recorded albums with the Parisian Orchestra and combined western and middle-eastern musical influences in a way that I’ve not heard anyone else do.

 The ballad Passport is sparsely arranged and carried by its complicated melody.